This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 - Very durable anodized body

-The Daiwa Zillion SV TW is an awesome reel and is available HERE.
+The Daiwa Zillion SV TW is an awesome reel and is available here.

 Features

-TWS T Wing System – The TWS from Daiwa is extremely innovative in how it deals with the line when both casting and retrieving.
-By snapping up to retrieve, it creates a conduit for the line to flow assuring that you get even line lay on the spool every time.
+The TWS from Daiwa is extremely innovative in dealing with the line when casting and retrieving.
+Snapping up to retrieve creates a conduit for the line to flow, assuring you get an even line laid on the spool every time.

-When casting the T portion of the guide pops down and creates a wider opening for the line to feed out creating less friction which means you can cast further.
+When casting, the T portion of the guide pops down and creates a wider opening for the line to feed out, creating less friction, which means you can cast further.

-4CRBB + 4BB +1RB – The Daiwa Zillion features a total of 9 + 1 bearings which are all high-quality corrosion resistant Japanese ball bearings that deliver a very smooth cast and retrieve.
+The Daiwa Zillion features 9 + 1 bearings, all high-quality corrosion-resistant Japanese ball bearings that deliver a smooth cast and retrieve.

-Ultimate Tournament Drag (13.2lb) – Daiwa uses oversized carbon washers to create a very smooth and strong drag.
-Not only does carbon provide a smooth drag but it also lasts longer.
-When retrieving a large fish there is no bouncing on the drag, it is very smooth.
+Daiwa uses oversized carbon washers to create smooth and strong drag.
+Not only does carbon provide a smooth drag, but it also lasts longer.
+When retrieving a large fish, there is no bouncing on the drag.
+It is very smooth.

-Cut-Away 90mm Swept Handle – The large cut-away swept handle design allows you to have a large handle that at the same time feels compact as it brings the knobs closer to the main body of the reel.
+The large cut-away swept handle design allows you to have a large handle that, at the same time, feels compact as it brings the knobs closer to the main body of the reel.

-By getting the handles in closer you also create a much better experience when fighting a larger fish as there is less wobble since your hand is closer to the centerline of the reel and rod.
+By getting the handles in closer, you also create a much better experience when fighting a larger fish, as there is less wobble since your hand is closer to the centerline of the reel and rod.

 Features at a Glance